Master of Science in Counseling: Clinical Mental Health

-The Master of Science in Counseling Psychology* program prepares graduates with the knowledge, skills, and attitudes necessary to be successful in a variety of counseling related settings including marriage and family, substance use and addictions, and general counseling.
+The Master of Science in Counseling: Clinical Mental Health program prepares graduates with the knowledge, skills, and attitudes necessary to be successful in a variety of counseling related settings including marriage and family, substance use and addictions, and general counseling.
 The 100% online program for adults is designed to allow students to develop clinical proficiencies through academic courses and practicum experiences at a time and setting convenient to their schedule.

 This degree is a fit for individuals who have earned a bachelor’s degree from a regionally accredited institution and now seek a graduate counseling education.
 A background in Psychology is helpful, though not required.